 The African Nations' Soccer Cup, and on Sunday, (29 July) - round two, where Nigeria managed a 3-2 win over Zambia, thus reversing the round one result.

-The African Nations' Soccer Cup, and on Sunday, (29 July) - round two, where Nigeria managed a 3-2 win over Zambia, thus reversing the round one result.
+Background: The African Nations' Soccer Cup, and on Sunday, (29 July) - round two, where Nigeria managed a 3-2 win over Zambia, thus reversing the round one result.
 However, on aggregate scores, Nigeria was eliminated from the competition Zambia's first round win was decisive -- five goals to one.

 Nigeria's first goal came from a free kick, just outside the penalty a???
 The ball bounced off goalkeeper Chomba, a melee ensued, and centre-forward Ezedike emerged to score.
 That was in the 15th minute of play.